Occam59/abhs/readme.md

 # HereSphere Autoblow Funscript Server

-A server to play and control funscripts on an Autoblow AI Ultra from HereSphere playing local files through the HereSphere timestamp server.
+A web server to play and control funscripts on an Autoblow AI Ultra from HereSphere playing local files through the HereSphere timestamp server.
+Allows tyou to connect to your device and HereSpere; set offsets and monitor what's happening.

-Will work with XBVR and SMB.
-Because the timestamp server only gives filenames, funscript locations must be provided in the config file.
+Will work with XBVR and SMB or local files.
+Because the HereSphere timestamp server only gives filenames, funscript locations must be provided in the config file unless XBVR is being used.

 Not officially endorsed by or affiliated with HereSphere or Autoblow.